MauiGonzo/NIPS-neuro-smash/README.md

 ## Overlapping agents
 Lastly, it would be nice if you noted whenever the two agents are overlapping.
 This information might be used to train the model more effectively.

+## Sheets
+The Google Sheets file can be found [here](https://docs.google.com/spreadsheets/d/1evDrBCiAOz2T-c8YuZ_rBR-cBUegqDVKjAEKWHyJjKE/edit?usp=sharing).

+## Division of Labour
+I will do image 0 to 332, Maurice will do image 333 to 665 and Roel will do image 666 to 999.